roberthead/ruby_on_rails_tutorial/README.md

     rails server

+Select menu item: Preview > Port 3000

 ![Start the application](/images/rails/2-start_server.png)

-Select menu item: Preview > Port 3000
+Preview your Rails app!

 ![Preview the application](/images/rails/3-welcome_aboard.png)

-Your Rails app already responds to http requests!

 Switch back to the browser tab with the IDE.

-Let's take a little tour of the structure of the project
+Take a little tour of the structure of the project.

-  app/
+  app/controllers
+  app/models
+  app/views
   config/
   db/